Girl In A Band By Kim Gordon

-Sonic Youth was the band that paved the road that would be followed by the Smashing Pumpkins, Nirvana and the grunge scene.
+Sonic Youth was the band that paved the road that would be followed by the Smashing Pumpkins, Nirvana, and the whole Seattle grunge scene.

 People said Kim was too aloof, so she sat down and wrote the kind of autobiography that opens every wound and detail of a life well-lived.